kubermatic/docs/content/advanced/update_updates/_index.en.md

 ```

 As you can see it is a list containing the keys `from`, `to`, and `automatic`.
 The fields
-`from` and `to` contain pattern descibing the Kubernetes version numbers.
+`from` and `to` contain patterns descibing the Kubernetes version numbers.
 These can be absolut,
 contain wildcards, or be ranges.
 This way Kubermatic can check which updates are allowed for
 the current version.